TheGarmr/MonobankExporter/README.md

   * a Redis instance is mandatory if you will use webhooks.
   * basic auth is not required. it can be added from the config

-Currencies metrics will be provisioned in any case.<br>
+Currencies metrics will be provisioned in any case.<br/>
-The client's metrics will be provisioned only in the case of the existing token.<br>
+The client's metrics will be provisioned only in the case of the existing token.<br/>
-Webhook will be set only in case of a valid URL (HTTP or HTTPS doesn't matter).<br>
+Webhook will be set only in case of a valid URL (HTTP or HTTPS doesn't matter).<br/>

 # Logs
   * logs are shown at the console and written to file `/var/log/monobank-exporter.log`
-  * currently image creates a directory on logs path.
-The only solution for today I have is to create a log file and give all permissions to it
+  * currently image is not able to create the log file by himself. you need to create a log file by yourself. if anyone knows how to fix this - I will be open for communication

-# Examples<br>
+# Examples<br/>

 ## Docker-compose with image from [Docker Hub](https://hub.docker.com/r/thegarmr/monobank-exporter)
 ```yaml